-About C-STEM — Transforming Math Education Through Computing
+About C-STEM — Transforming Math Education Through Computing and Robotics

 C-STEM (Computing, Science, Technology, Engineering, and Mathematics) is a UC Approved Educational Preparation Program for Undergraduate Admission for both K-12 and Community College students to all UC campuses.
 Participation in the C-STEM program, C-STEM student individual and team awards, and extracurricular activities are recognized in the UC admissions process as achievements that have explicitly prepared students for college and career.
 New undergraduate applicants in UC on-line application can select C-STEM as a UC Approved Educational Preparation Program.

 C-STEM has UC A-G Program Status.
 High schools can readily and easily add the “A-G approved” rigorous C-STEM curriculum integrated with computing and robotics to their own school’s A-G course lists to satisfy the UC/CSU admission requirements, without submitting a complete course content description and going through the traditional approval process with the University of California Office of President.

 C-STEM Center aims to transform computing, science, technology, engineering, and mathematics (C-STEM) education in both formal and informal K-14 programs through integrated learning, guided by two key objectives:

 - Close the achievement gap by broadening participation of students traditionally underrepresented in computing and STEM related careers and post-secondary study.

 - Develop students’ 21st century problem-solving skills to tackle real world concerns through integrated computing and STEM education.